-(2) Title of the Form/Collection: Victims of Crime Act, Crime Victim Assistance Grant Program, Subgrant Award Report.
+(2) Title of the Form/Collection: Victims of Crime Act, Crime Victim Assistance Grant Program, Performance Report.

-(3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: The form number is 1121-0142.
-Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice is sponsoring the collection.
+(3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: The form number is 1121-0115.
+Office of Victims of Crime, Office of Justice Programs, U.S. Department of Justice is sponsoring the collection.

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: State government.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Primary: State government.
 Other: None.
-The VOCA, Crime Victim Assistance Grant Program, Subgrant Award Report is a required submission by state grantees, within 90 days of their awarding a subgrant for the provision of crime victim services.
-VOCA and the Program Guidelines require each state victim assistance office to report to OVC on the impact of the Federal funds, to Start Printed Page 70372certify compliance with the eligibility requirements of VOCA, and to provide a summary of proposed activities.
+The VOCA, Crime Victim Assistance Grant Program, State Performance Report is a required annual submission by state grantees to report to the Office for Victims of Crime (OVC) on the uses and effects VOCA victim assistance grant funds have had on services to crime victim in the State, to certify compliance with the eligibility requirement of VOCA, and to provide a summary of supported activities carried out within the State during the grant period.
 This information will be aggregated and serve as supporting documentation for the Director's biennial report to the President and to the Congress on the effectiveness of the activities supported by these grants.
-This request is for an extension of a currently approved reporting instrument, with no revisions.

-(6) An estimate of the total public burden (in hours) associated with the collection: The current estimated burden is 295 (5,900 responses × .05 hour per response = 295 hours).
+(6) An estimate of the total public burden (in hours) associated with the collection: The current estimated burden is 1,197 (20) hours per respondent (estimate median) + 1 hour per respondent for recordkeeping × 57 respondents = 1,197).
 There is no increase in the annual recordkeeping and reporting burden.

-If additional information is required contact: Lynn Bryant, Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Patrick Henry Building, Suite 1600, 601 D Street, NW., Washington, DC 20530.Start Signature
+If additional information is required contact: Robert B. Briggs, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Patrick Henry Building, Suite 1600, 601 D Street, NW., Washington, DC 20530.Start Signature